Unan/GitHub-Pivotal-Webhook/README.md

 multiple attitude

-branch and commit with number
+branch and commit with number finishes